SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Randall Museum is open from Tuesday to Saturday from 10 am to 5 pm.
 It is closed on Sunday and Monday.

-Today, the sculpture was removed at one point, and sadly has been lost, but its stone pedestal is still on display.
+Today, the sculpture has sadly has been lost, but its stone pedestal is still on display.
 You can climb the stairs to this tiny park and check out the views.
 You can also imagine what it was like here when it featured a massive sculpture on the top.

 While you are here, make sure to check out the real estate all around it.
 It's one of the pricier districts in SF and many of the houses and condos here offer amazing views all around the SF Bay.

 The city is full of fun, colorful, and interesting stairways.
-Corona Heights in San Francisco also has some cool staircases to check out.
+Corona Heights in San Francisco has some of them.
 Here are a couple of my favorites.

 Vulcan Street Stairs: The Vulcan Street Stairs run for about two blocks.
 The top starts at Levant Street and you will exit at Ord Street.
 Both sides of the stairs offer beautiful flowers and plants.
-There are also several houses on the north side of the stairs.
-You will quickly see that their only entrance to their home is via the staircase.
-The stairs are open 24-hours a day, 7-days a week.
+There are also several houses on the north side of the stairs whose only entrance is via the staircase.
+The stairs are open 24 hours a day, 7 days a week.

 Saturn Stairs: The Saturn Stairs are a shorter set of stairs that run from Saturn Street down to Ord Street.
 They are also well manicured with lovely plants and flowers.
 If you visit at the right time, you might also run into one of our sets of wild parrots pictured below (they are most famously found on Telegraph Hill).